 Rails are a diverse family of ground-dwelling birds, native to a variety of habitats on every continent but Antarctica.
 Many species seek refuge in marshes or forests with dense vegetation, including some known for distinctive nocturnal noises.

 About the size of a mouse, the tiny black rail lives in coastal marshes in scattered parts of the Americas, with populations clustered in California, the U.S. Gulf Coast, the Caribbean and Chile.
 It's secretive and rarely seen, but often heard late at night with a piping ki-ki-doo call.
-Here's an example from Port Aransas, Texas:
+Above is an example from Port Aransas, Texas.